Home PA Scenic Overlooks Exploring the Scenic Views at Chimney Rocks Park in Blair County

 Exploring the Lower Overlook at Chimney Rocks Park

-The lower lookout at Chimney Rocks Park in Blair County.
+Benches at the lower observation area at Chimney Rocks Park in Hollidaysburg Pennsylvania.

 The lower lookout at Chimney Rocks Park offers a great view into the Borough of Hollidaysburg and the mountains to the north.